ep2lab/akiles/README.md

 are interested in contributing to the continued development of this or any of my other codes, you can contact us through [Mario's website](http://mariomerino.uc3m.es/).

+## Acknowledging

+This program is the result of substantial effort by us.
+It is released as open source in the hope that it will be useful to other people.
+If you find it useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing the main article of the Akiles2d model, and/or citing the code directly as:

+> Mario Merino, Javier Mauriño (2017).
+Akiles2d code: Advanced Kinetic Iterative pLasma Expansion Solver 2D, DOI: 10.5281/zenodo.1098433

 ## License